drupol/not-a-number.io/content/posts/random/2025-05-01-refactoring-my-infrastructure-as-code-configurations.md

   running Home Manager

 Together with [`vic/import-tree`](https://github.com/vic/import-tree), these modules are automatically discovered and loaded.
-They are then aggregated by `flake-parts` into a single attribute set, which is used to build the final configuration.
+They are then aggregated by `flake.parts` into a single attribute set, which is used to build the final configuration.

-For example, here is a custom flake-parts module.
+For example, here is a custom `flake.parts` module.
 It defines the fonts configuration for both the `dev` and `desktop` features.
 No Home Manager configuration is defined here.

 ```nix